Inferno Levels Home Of Franklin Lakes School Board Member

 Heavy equipment was brought in to demolish the house after daybreak due to safety concerns.

-Mutual aid responders included firefighters from Allendale, Midland Park, Mahwah, Oakland, Waldwick and Wyckoff.
+Mutual aid responders at the scene or in coverage included firefighters from Allendale, Midland Park, Mahwah, North Haledon, Oakland, Ramsey Waldwick and Wyckoff.

 Ari Donio emigrated to the United State from Israel after serving as a captain in the Israeli Defense Forces.
 He works as a "senior consulting solutions engineer" and was elected to his first term with the school board in Franklin Lakes last year.